top of page

 Symposium Story Arc

-The Future of People at Work Symposium takes participants on a purposeful journey from connection to commitment, allowing you to experience the power of collaborative improvement firsthand.
-Rather than simply discussing theories, we'll demonstrate practical approaches to creating better workplaces through immersive experiences, application, and meaningful relationship building.
+The Future of People at Work (FPW) Symposium takes participants on a purposeful journey from connection to commitment, allowing you to experience the power of collaborative improvement firsthand.
+Rather than simply discussing theories, we'll demonstrate practical approaches to creating better workplaces through immersive experiences, structured collaboration, and meaningful relationship building.

 Day 0: Arrival & Connection

-Participants begin their journey with an opportunity to connect early with other participants at an informal gathering spot, creating an easy on-ramp to the symposium experience.
-This informal setting allows early connections to form naturally, setting the stage for deeper collaboration.
+Participants begin their journey with an informal welcome gathering for early arrivals, creating natural connections and easing into the symposium experience.
+This relaxed setting allows relationships to form organically, setting the stage for deeper collaboration over the next two days.

 Day 1: Exploration & Discovery